Change Blindness (Definition + Examples)

 Distraction

-Would the change blindness experiment have worked as well if the door didn’t pass in front of the pedestrian and the actor?
+Would the change blindness experiment have also worked if the door hadn’t passed before the pedestrian and the actor?
 No!
 Without the door, the pedestrian would have remained focused on the actor, and it would have been easy to notice the change.
-But a distraction takes our attentionaway from the visual object that changes, and therefore we don’t see the change happening.
+But a distraction takes our attention away from the visual object that changes; therefore, we don’t see the change happening.

 Expectations

 Take the scene in Ace Ventura.
-We are able to take in the scene with the chess board, Jim Carrey, and Vincent Cadby.
-A number of shots include the chess board filled with pieces.
+We can take in the scene with the chess board, Jim Carrey, and Vincent Cadby.
+Several shots include the chess board filled with pieces.

-There is a lot going on as the camera cuts back and forth, but we’re in the same room.
-By the time we get to the scene without the chess pieces, our minds have already started to “fill in the blanks.”
-We don’t have to visually process every single piece of the set that the cameras are showing – that would be exhausting.
+A lot goes on as the camera cuts back and forth, but we’re in the same room.
+When we get to the scene without the chess pieces, our minds have already started to “fill in the blanks.”
+We don’t have to visually process every piece of the set the cameras are showing - that would be exhausting.
 We expect there to be chess pieces on the board.
 Why wouldn’t there be?
-Plus, we have to hear how Ace is going to solve the case!
+Plus, we have to hear how Ace will solve the case!

 So our mind takes “shortcuts” and fills in the blanks.
 Unfortunately, this often means filling in the blanks where changes have occurred.